 Why is This Important?

-When properly instituted and managed, effective public transit services can provide a cost-effective and reliable alternative to driving.
-Public transit has the potential to reduce the number of people using personal vehicles as their primary source of transportation, thereby helping to alleviate traffic congestion and reduce commute times.
+When properly established and managed, effective public transit services can provide a cost-effective and reliable alternative to driving.
+Public transit has the potential to reduce the number of people using personal vehicles as their primary source of transportation, thereby helping to alleviate traffic congestion and reduce commute times and some types of environmental pollution.

 How is Hampton Roads Doing?